What is magnetic resonance (MR) enterography?

 - A nurse will start an IV so that you can be given fluids and injected contrast material in addition to the swallowed contrast.

-- The MRI machine will scan your body before the contrast dye is injected and afterward.
+- The MRI machine will scan your body before and after the contrast dye is injected through your IV.
 You will be alone in the room, but you can talk to the people operating the machine.
 The machine may make some humming, bumping, or pinging noises as it scans you.
 This is normal.

-- You will be asked to briefly hold your breath.
+- You will be asked to briefly hold your breath for short periods of time during the test.

 - You may need to stay in place while the images are reviewed.
 If necessary, additional images will be created.